-Casey Anderson, Esq. a Silver Spring resident, was appointed to the Montgomery County Planning Board in June 2011 and has served as its chair since August of 2014.
+Casey Anderson, Esq. a Silver Spring resident, has been a member of the Planning Board since June 2011.
+He was appointed Chair in 2014 and was reappointed on July 26, 2019.
 An attorney and community activist, Mr. Anderson served on the boards of the Washington Area Bicyclist Association, the Coalition to Stop Gun Violence, and the Committee for Montgomery.
 He is former Vice President of the Woodside Civic Association and Executive Vice Chairman of the Silver Spring Citizens Advisory Board.
 Mr. Anderson worked as chief of staff and legislative director to former U.S. Rep. Martin Meehan, as law clerk to Justice Gregory Scott of the Supreme Court of Colorado, and as a government relations executive for AOL Time Warner before co-founding a litigation consulting firm.
 He holds undergraduate and law degrees from Georgetown University, where he served on the editorial board of the law review, and a graduate degree in journalism from Columbia University.

-Gerald R. Cichy, was appointed to the Montgomery County Planning Board in June 2016.
+Gerald R. Cichy was appointed to the Montgomery County Planning Board in June 2016 and reappointed for a second term on July 28, 2020.
 Mr. Cichy worked at the Maryland Transit Administration/ Maryland Department of Transportation on projects such as the Corridor Cities Transitway, Purple Line light rail system and regional transit-oriented developments.
 From 1979 to 1984, he was director of transportation for Montgomery County and collaborated with federal, state and county agencies as well as developer and citizen groups to solve mutual problems.
-During his tenure,

-Cichy worked with Planning Department staff to coordinate implementation of master plan transportation projects.
+During his tenure, Cichy worked with Planning Department staff to coordinate implementation of master plan transportation projects.
 Among Cichy's achievements is a patent for a bus rapid transit vehicle with doors directly opening to transit platforms.
 He is a recipient of the Federal Transit Administration's "Innovative Idea Award" for a 200-mile bus rapid transit system supplementing the Metrorail system in the Washington, DC region.
 In 2016, he graduated from the Senior Leadership Montgomery program.
-Cichy holds master degrees in both city and regional planning, and civil engineering from Catholic University.
-The 77 year-old Rockville resident has lived in Montgomery County for nearly 50 years.
+Mr. Cichy holds master's degrees in both city and regional planning, and civil engineering from Catholic University.
+He has been a resident of Rockville in Montgomery County for nearly 50 years.